-Stating it rather bluntly, rust is undesirable; it is unsightly, unsafe and nothing short of a hassle.
-If you remember your science classes back in middle school, you will know that almost all items made of metal, especially iron, are prone to rusting.
+Stating it rather bluntly, rust is undesirable; it is unsightly, unsafe, and nothing short of a hassle.
+If you remember your science classes back in middle school, you will know that almost all items made of metal, especially iron, are prone to rust.
 Yes, that includes your car.
 If you’ve bought it recently, it looks all shiny and new now.
 Wait for a few years.
 Let it endure a couple of monsoons.
 You’ll surely notice hints of the dreaded rust here and there.
 Remember, no one likes a car that’s ridden with rust; it rapidly depreciates the value of your car and you might have trouble selling it later.

-- – Also, wash the undercarriage of your car at regular intervals.
+- Also, wash the undercarriage of your car at regular intervals.
 If you fear that your car’s undercarriage may be prone to corrosion, then get it checked.
 You can also get your hands on a rust inhibitor spray.
-Now these sprays have been specially developed for those portions of the car which aren’t all that easily accessible, like the undercarriage.
+Now, these sprays have been specially developed for those portions of the car which aren’t all that easily accessible, like the undercarriage.

-- – Most cars today are made with a kind of galvanizing steel that is bound to last longer.
+- Most cars today are made with a kind of galvanizing steel that is bound to last longer.
 But here is the thing – rust doesn’t appear anyway before the 5th By then, most warrantees expire and manufacturers couldn’t care less.
 In that case, there is only one thing you could do.
-You could get your car rust proofed or get a layer of rust inhibitor.
+You could get your car rust-proofed or get a layer of rust inhibitor.
 It has been proven to be helpful.

 The above pointers are sure to come in handy if you feel that your car’s prone to corrosion.
-Don’t worry, there are a few things you could do and rust proofing is just one of them.
+Don’t worry, there are a few things you could do, and rustproofing is just one of them.